qualisys/QTM-Connect-For-Maya/readme.md

 Manual
 1. Clone this repo to your machine.
+2. Rename the newly cloned directory to `qtm_connect_maya`.
-2. Edit your Maya.env file available in one of your Maya folders.
+3. Edit your Maya.env file available in one of your Maya folders.
 Add the following line: `pythonpath=<path_to_qtm_connect_maya>/..`.
-3. Start/restart Maya.
+4. Start/restart Maya.
-4. In Maya, open the script editor and run the following Python code:
+5. In Maya, open the script editor and run the following Python code:
 `import qtm_connect_maya;import qtm_connect_maya.mayaui;qtm_connect_maya.mayaui.install()`

 ## Streaming skeleton data